 As with gross value added, the relative importance of the industrial and manufacturing sector in Liechtenstein's employment is also clear when compared internationally.
-The breakdown within the services sector (general services versus financial services) is also unusual in Liechtenstein, given that a large number of people work in the financial services sub-sector: Specifically, about 16.6% of the total number of persons employed in Liechtenstein in 2017 worked in financial services, while the figure was "only" 6.3% in Switzerland.
-Luxembourg is also a special case in this respect, with an even higher share of 17.3% working in financial services in 2017.
+The distribution within the services sector (general services versus financial services) is also unusual in Liechtenstein, given that a large number of people work in the financial services sub-sector: Specifically, about 9.5% of the total number of persons employed in Liechtenstein in 2018 worked in finance and insurance, while the figure was "only" 4.4% in Switzerland.
+Luxembourg is also a special case in this respect, with an even higher share working in financial services (11.5%).